 Civil violations do not show up on your criminal or driving record.

 What about legal New Jersey recreational marijuana?

-While New Jersey legalized the sale of marijuana for adult-use, Philly residents still can’t bring that legal New Jersey weed back to Pennsylvania.
-In order to do so, you’d have to cross state lines with it and that can land you in serious trouble.
+While New Jersey legalized the sale of marijuana for adult use, Philly residents still can’t bring that legal New Jersey weed back to Pennsylvania.
+To do so, you’d have to cross state lines with it and that can land you in serious trouble.

 Can I get arrested for possession of marijuana in Philly?

 No, as long as it’s less than 30 grams.
 If you’re issued a CVN for possession of a small amount of marijuana, you’ll be fined $25.

 Can I get arrested for smoking marijuana in Philly?

 No, as long as you have less than 30 grams of marijuana in your possession.
 If you’re issued a CVN for smoking marijuana in public, you’ll be fined $100.